trdyer06/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

       - I would create a `Task` class, `this` will be a `Sequence` containing `Task`s
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - I'm not sure
+      - No, this component would not need enums or constants
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - I think I can implement the secondary methods using the kernel methods because I can use `updateTask` for `setCategory` and I can iterate through `this` for the rest.
+      - I can implement the secondary methods using the kernel methods because each of the secondary methods just require traversing through this and finding certain fields for each task

 - Component Design #2: `NutritionTracker`
   - **Description**: